Netgear Digital Entertainer: EVA9150 Digital Entertainer Elite

 This unit is essentially an updated EVA8000.
-No big new file format support is added or needed, but the main addition is an internal 500GB hard disk allowing for playback of content without the need for a computer, NAS or attached USB hard drive.
+No big new file format support is added or needed, but the main addition is an internal 500 GB hard disk allowing for playback of content without the need for a computer, NAS or attached USB hard drive.
 At least one of these is required for the EVA700 and EVA8000 to play back content other than live over the internet.
 The internal hard drive also buffers streaming content if desired.

 Other additions include an ultra-low power standby mode, updated chassis, onboard dual-band (i.e.: 2.4 GHz and 5 GHz) WiFi-N (a.k.a.
 802.11n) wireless network with internal antenna, and a hard power switch.